 Of course, we all need help, especially at the beginning.

 It’s time you discover a special formula I use about an hour before bed, that helps me relax.
-It dramatically decreases my tension, worry and any feelings of stress and anxiety.
+It dramatically decreases my tension, worry and any feelings of stress and worry.

 It improves my hormones, cortisol, serotonin and dopamine levels.